harfangeek/MeshEditor/README.md

 In order to compile and run the project you need to compile first freeglut and glew.
 - Open corresponding visual studio projects (MeshEditor\Dependencies\freeglut\freeglut.sln and MeshEditor\Dependencies\glew\glew.sln).
-- Chose the proper configuration and generate each solution.
+- Choose the proper configuration and generate each solution.
 - Libraries are generated in the lib folders.
-They are already referenced in the project setting so just let them here.
+They are already referenced in the project settings so just let them here.
 - The DLLs are generated in the bin folders.
 Copy them with the project executable.

 ## ToDoList